bhoov/barebones-hamux/README.md

 If desired, install correct version of `jaxlib` for your hardware (e.g., to run on GPUs).

-Run `demo.ipynb` for an example training on MNIST.
+Run `demo.ipynb` for an example training on MNIST. *Works best with GPU*

 ## Citation